sjjsy/neronet/doc/notes_on_meetings.md

 - 14:10: Discussing the budget
 - 14:15: Discussing the product backlog
 - 14:25: Selection of backlog items (BIs)

+### Todo

+- Documentation
+- Error handling, communication with the user, improving user experience
+- Teemu prefers to work in seperate rooms, Matias likes to know where people are
+- Comparison of experiments via GUI
+- Explore ways to allow collaborative usage

+## 03-04 60m Sprint planning

+Participants: team + PO

+Agenda:

+- 14:00: Agenda
+- 14:05: Discussing the budget and the product backlog
+- 14:15: Selection of backlog items (BIs)
 - 14:35: Definition of the sprint goal
 - 14:45: Clarification of BIs (user guide)
 - 14:55: Committing to the sprint goals